-Sol-stice in Latin literally mean that the "sun stands still" because it is at this point in time the sun has reached is Northern most point in the sky and almost stands still for a moment before descending back down.
-The seasonal significance of the winter solstice is in the reversal of the gradual lengthening of nights and the gradual return of daylight.
+Sol-stice, in Latin literally mean that the "sun stands still" because it is at this point in time the sun has reached its Northern-most point in the sky and almost stands still for a moment before descending back down.
+The seasonal significance of the winter solstice is in the reversal of the gradual lengthening of nights and the progressive return of daylight.

 DID YOU KNOW?

 Solstice is named in homage to all of us dedicated to changing world views away from the reefer-madness of marijuana toward a positive global cannabis movement.
 Because Solstice is seen as the reversal of the Sun's ebbing presence in the sky, concepts of the birth or rebirth of sun gods have been common.
 In cultures which used cyclic calendars based on the winter solstice, the "year as reborn" was celebrated with praise to life/death deities or "new beginnings."

 As Jesus is the light of the world, many believe that early Christians thought that this was the right time to celebrate Christmas and the birth of Jesus.
 They also took over some Pagan customs from the Winter Solstice and gave them Christian meanings like Holly, Mistletoe, and even Christmas Carols.